AlecDrosu/around-react/README.md

 Still some stuff to work on.

 Besides that though, everything should work fine, and it was way easier to do than just using vanilla JS.

+##After First Review##

+I made all the changes.
+The one thing I was confused about was how to prevent the avatar link from showing up when the popup is open.
+It seems to only be a problem here since I am using ref.